Project Veritas: Reception

-Sarah Parnass of ABC News reported that the video "either exposes why voting laws are too lax or comes close to itself being voter fraud (or both) ..."
-One media account referred to it as a stunt.
+Sarah Parnass of ABC News reported that the video "either exposes why voting laws are too lax or comes close to itself being voter fraud (or both)".
+One media account called it a stunt.
 New Hampshire Governor John Lynch said, "I think it is outrageous that we have out-of-staters coming into New Hampshire, coming into our polling places and misrepresenting themselves to the election officials, and I hope that they should be prosecuted to the fullest extent of the law, if in fact they're found guilty of some criminal act."
 The New Hampshire Attorney General and the US Attorney's Office announced investigations into the video.

-New Hampshire Associate Attorney General Richard Head said he would investigate the possible weaknesses in the voting system, but noted the state did not have a history of known fraud related to person[s] seeking ballot[s] in the name of a dead person or persons.
+New Hampshire Associate Attorney General Richard Head said he would investigate possible weaknesses in the voting system, but noted the state did not have a history of known fraud related to people seeking ballots in the names of dead people.
 Head announced he would investigate the possibility that the filmmakers committed crimes while producing the videos.

 Hamline University law professor David Schultz said, "If they [O'Keefe's group] were intentionally going in and trying to fraudulently obtain a ballot, they violated the law", referring to Title 42, which prohibits procuring ballots fraudulently.
-The New Hampshire Attorney General's office later dropped its investigation of O'Keefe for potential voter fraud in 2013.
+The New Hampshire Attorney General's office dropped its investigation of O'Keefe for voter fraud in 2013.

 Patrick Moran (2012)

-On October 24, 2012, a video was released showing Patrick Moran, son of then-U.S. Congressman Jim Moran (D-VA), and a field director with his father's campaign, discussing a plan to cast fraudulent ballots, which was proposed to him by someone who posed as a fervent supporter of the campaign.
-The person he was speaking with was a conservative activist with O'Keefe's Project Veritas, and was secretly recording the conversation.
-Patrick Moran resigned from the campaign, saying he did not want to be a distraction during the election, stating:[A]t no point have I, or will I ever endorse any sort of illegal or unethical behavior.
+On October 24, 2012, a video was released showing Patrick Moran, son of then-U.S. Representative Jim Moran, and a field director with his father's campaign, discussing a plan to cast fraudulent ballots, which was proposed to him by someone who posed as a fervent supporter of the campaign.
+The person he was speaking with was a conservative activist with Project Veritas, and was secretly recording the conversation.
+Patrick Moran resigned from the campaign, saying he did not want to be a distraction during the election, adding:[A]t no point have I, or will I ever endorse any sort of illegal or unethical behavior.
 At no point did I take this person seriously.
 He struck me as being unstable and joking, and for only that reason did I humor him.
 In hindsight, I should have immediately walked away, making it clear that there is no place in the electoral process for even the suggestion of illegal behavior, joking or not.The Arlington County Police Department was made aware of the video and opened a criminal investigation into "every component" of the matter.

-On January 31, 2013, Arlington County announced that the investigation, by its police department in collaboration with the Offices of the Virginia Attorney General and the Arlington County Commonwealth's Attorney, had concluded and that no charges would be brought.
+On January 31, 2013, Arlington County announced that the investigation by its police department in collaboration with the Offices of the Virginia Attorney General and the Arlington County Commonwealth's Attorney had concluded and that no charges would be brought.
 The County stated: "Patrick Moran and the Jim Moran for Congress campaign provided full cooperation throughout the investigation.
 Despite repeated attempts to involve the party responsible for producing the video, they failed to provide any assistance."